cezi/julianowe-eu/_works/explore.md

   show: yes
   title: A perfect voyage
   text1: "<p>In an age where travel enthusiasts crave seamless and personalized experiences, the conventional holiday booking process has become overly complex.
 Juggling multiple websites for individual bookings often leads to a fragmented and time-consuming experience.</p>"
-  text2: "<p>Our team aimed to solve this issue and present an application caters to individual preferences and travel aspirations.
+  text2: "<p>Our team aimed to solve this issue and present an application caters to individual preferences and travel aspirations.</br></br>
-BookPlan is a user-centric website aimed at streamlining the process of booking multiple flights and trips simultaneously while offering tailored and customized holiday packages.
+<b>BookPlan</b> is a user-centric website aimed at streamlining the process of <b>booking multiple flights and trips simultaneously while offering tailored and customized</b> holiday packages.
 </p>"

 gallery-about-one: